albertoursino/steam-database/README.md

 In development...

-LICENCE
+LICENSE
 =======

-Read the [LICENZA](https://github.com/AlbertoUrsino/SteamApp/blob/master/LICENSE) file for more information.
+Read the [LICENSE](https://github.com/AlbertoUrsino/SteamApp/blob/master/LICENSE) file for more information.

 Authors
 ======